joelshep/JLisp/README.md

 `(+ *)-->(1 *)-->(2 NIL)` (where * represents a pointer to the next cell in the list).
 In dotted-pair notation, this is represented as `(+ .
 (1 .
 (2 .
 NIL)))`.

-The conceptual language model describes, well, the lists -- or, more precisely, the S-Expressions (Symbolic Expressions) that LISP syntax builds on.
+The **language model** describes, well, the lists -- or, more precisely, the S-Expressions (Symbolic Expressions) that LISP syntax builds on.
 S-Expressions (sexprs, or sexps) are either *atoms* -- numeric and alphanumeric literals, and symbols like variable and function names -- or lists of atoms and sexprs: